Totsukawaii/writeup-on-scorm-cheat/README.md

 *If you can't find quizplayer.js I'm sorry, try a different scorm package*
 <br/><br/>
-However, all the code in mushed together and is not really readable for us.
+However, all the code is mushed together and is not really readable for us.
 Click on the curly braces at the bottom to format the code.

 ![](4.PNG)